bregySilvan/TabSolution/README.md

 # Travis
 Travis CI is a Continious Integration tool.
-It is used to test code as soon as it's uploaded.
+It is used to test and automaticly deploying your apps. code as soon as it's uploaded.
 It is possible to connect with your github account and the choosen repository.

 ##  Status
 - not working, need of at the moment restricted rights